brunodagostino/coding-exercises/README.md

     1: Enqueue element x into the end of the queue.
     2: Dequeue the element at the front of the queue.
     3: Print the element at the front of the queue.

+## Topic | Hash & Maps
+### Ice Cream Parlor
+Two friends like to pool their money and go to the ice cream parlor.
+They always choose two distinct flavors and they spend all of their money.

+Given a list of prices for the flavors of ice cream, select the two that will cost all of the money they have.

+Example. m = 6  cost = [1, 3, 4, 5, 6]
+The two flavors that cost 1 and 5 meet the criteria.
+Using 1-based indexing, they are at indices 1 and 4.

+### Colorful Number
+Given a number, find out whether it's colorful or not.

+When in a given number, product of every digit of a sub-sequence are different.
+That number is called Colorful Number.